-Design agencies such as ours strives to offer clients the best graphic design services and to make sure they are satisfied.
-However, despite having a positive reputation, when it’s time to gain new clients we’re sometimes asked to perform a test project for free to demonstrate our skills in a particular area.
-The reason that businesses feel comfortable asking for free sample projects to prove our skill level, despite positive reviews, recommendations and our portfolio is because many times, other agencies and graphic designers give out their test projects or samples for free, making this the norm.
-This could be a very generous offer for the potential client, however it takes a toll on you nonetheless.
-Unless design is a hobby for you, you deserve to be compensated for the all work that you produce.
+Design agencies such as ours strive to offer clients the best graphic design services and to make sure they are satisfied.
+Despite having a positive reputation, sometimes potential new clients will ask us to demonstrate our skills with a free test project.
+The reason that businesses feel comfortable asking us to prove our skill level, despite positive reviews, recommendations, and our portfolio is that many times, other agencies and graphic designers give test projects for free.
+This makes this practice the norm.
+While this could be a very generous offer for the potential client, it takes a toll on you nonetheless.
+Unless the design is a hobby for you, you deserve to be compensated for all work that you produce.

-- Waste of Effort
+4. Waste of Effort

 You should not agree to work on a test project for free.
 Sample work goes through the same process and requires the same amount of time and effort as a paid gig.
 Your clients must respect the expertise that is put into every project and value you as a designer.